Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 Through targeted recommendations, SPI contributes significantly to improving performance and corporate governance.

-In an effort to maintain the integrity of the company, SPI plays an active role in identifying potential fraud or fraud.
+In an effort to maintain the company’s integrity, SPI plays an active role in identifying potential fraud or misconduct.

 By applying a risk-based audit methodology, SPI conducts an examination of areas prone to fraudulent practices such as procurement, finance, and asset management.